WeixiangYAN/CodeScope/code_summarization/README.md

 ## Evaluation

 1. `cd ../evaluator`
-2. Execute the command `python score_code_summarization.py --llm_infer_result infer_file`, substituting `infer_file` with the name of the LLM's inference file (for example, `code_summ_infer_palm.jsonl`).
-This will generate scores for the targeted LLM's inference results, which will be saved in the directory `evaluator/summ_scores/`.
+2. Execute the command `python eval_code_summarization.py --llm_infer_result infer_file`, substituting 'infer_file' with the name of the llm's inference file (for example, 'code_summ_infer_palm.jsonl').
+This will generate scores for the targeted llm's inference results, which will be saved in the directory `evaluator/summ_scores/`.